If you want to stop Microsoft Teams from opening on startup, you wouldn’t be alone.

 1. Click on the Start icon in the taskbar then click All apps.

-2. Type Teams in the search bar.
-Right-click on Microsoft Teams and select Uninstall.
+2. Type Teams in the search bar, then right-click on Microsoft Teams and select Uninstall.

 3. Click Uninstall in the following window.